 8. Learn from your mistakes

 Every relationship ends differently and there is no strict rulebook to follow when it comes to dealing with an ex contacting you years later.
-Each relationship has its own unique heartbreaking conclusion.
-So depending on that, choose if you want any contact with your ex.
+Each relationship has its own unique conclusion.
+So, depending on that, choose if you want to keep any contact with your ex.

-Maybe your ex has actually stopped being an emotionally abusive person (but does it really happen?)
+Maybe your ex has actually stopped being an emotionally abusive person.
+But instead of telling yourself something like, “My ex contacted me after 2 years and I’m starting to think they have genuinely changed”, try to take a minute to assess the whole situation.
 And if everything else fails, go with your gut feeling when an ex contacts you suddenly.